How to increase PHP Memory Limit in cPanel

-First, login to your cPanel account using your cPanel username and Password.
-If you forgot the password, you can reset it using the ‘Reset Password’ option in the same page.
+First, log in to your cPanel account using your cPanel username and Password.
+If you forgot the password, you can reset it using the ‘Reset Password’ option on the same page.

 Once you are in the dashboard, go to Software -> Select PHP Version.

 Click on it and it will take you to an interface where you can change the PHP version and select/deselect extensions.
 To the top right side of the page, you will see another option ‘Switch to PHP Options’.

 Click on it and you will reach an interface which displays the various PHP variables and its associated values.
-They become gray by default.
+They become grey by default.
 To change the PHP memory limit, click on the value to the right side of memory_limit.
-Then, a drop down will appear with possible values you can choose.
+Then, a drop-down will appear with possible values you can choose.
 Select the value you require and hit ‘Apply’.
 After that scroll down to the bottom and click on ‘Save’.
 Only then the changes will be fully applied.

 You can confirm whether your changes have got into effect by creating a PHP file with the following contents in it.
 Suppose I create a file named info.php.
 Enter the following into it.

 Save the file and upload it into your domain’s public_html folder.
 Our domain name is copablog.com and we can view the file as http://copablog.com/info.php.
 You can now see your PHP settings in the browser by simply accessing http://copablog.com/info.php in a browser.
 Search for the option ‘memory_limit’ to confirm whether the new value you modified has taken effect.
 In my case, it is correctly showing it as 256M as displayed in the image below.